Sharmila Mukerjee: Career

 Sharmila Mukerjee is an A Grade artist of Doordarshan and an established artist of Indian Council for Cultural Relations.
-She has performed in various festivals in India and abroad like Fiji, Malaysia, Australia, New Zealand, Italy, United States, Indonesia, UAE.
+She has performed in various festivals in India and abroad like Fiji, Malaysia, Australia, New Zealand, Italy, United States, Indonesia, and the United Arab Emirates.

 Sharmila founded Sanjali Centre for Odissi Dance in 2004.
-The Sanjali Ensemble has been empanelled by Ministry of Culture (India) in the 'Outstanding' category to participate in festivals in India and abroad.
+The Sanjali Ensemble has been empanelled by the Ministry of Culture in the 'Outstanding' category to participate in festivals in India and abroad.
 She has been hosting an annual Odissi show in Bangalore which is titled 'Pravaha'.
 Its recent edition staged 'Sookshma'- a touching Odissi dance ballet from the popular Kannada folktale "a Flowering tree" by eminent writer A. K. Ramanujan.